BozatzidisLeonidas/job-assignment-backend/README.md

 # Backend Development Server

 Welcome to the backend server setup guide!
 This project serves as the backend for a Node.js application that interfaces with MongoDB.
 Please follow the steps below to set up and run the server locally.
+🔑 Environment Variables
+To run this project, you will need to create a .env file in the root directory.
+⚠️ Example values are not included for security reasons.
+If you want a working .env file to run the project, feel free to contact me.

 ## Prerequisites